 USMLE® Step 1 style questions USMLE

-An investigator is studying bacterial virulence factors that help specific bacteria evade the host immune response.
-Group A streptococci are found to express M protein, which helps the bacteria to avoid being endocytosed by immune cells.
+An investigator is studying virulence factors that assist bacteria to evade host immune responses.
+Human white blood cells and group A streptococci are inoculated together, with observed uptake of group A streptococci into the cytoplasm of macrophages.
 Which of the following structures are unique to this endocytosis pathway?

 Content Reviewers:Rishi Desai, MD, MPH

 Some molecules can diffuse across the membrane, or be transported across with the help of membrane-bound proteins.